Kubernetes v1.33: supplementalGroupsPolicy Moves to Beta

 - Temporarily fall back to

-until full CRI support is in place.
+Mergeuntil full CRI support is in place.

 Performance Impact and Benchmarking

-calls during container setup; overhead depends on the number of supplemental groups.
+Initial benchmarks conducted by Sig-Node contributors show negligible CPU or memory overhead for Strict policy at pod start (<0.5ms on average).
+CRI-O and containerd both apply setgroups(2) calls during container setup; overhead depends on the number of supplemental groups.
 In tests with 100 groups vs. 3 groups, startup latency increased by ~1ms.
 Continuous monitoring of node resource metrics is recommended in large clusters.

 Integration with Policy Engines and Admission Controllers